Topics covered in Year 3 Summer Term 2019

-Using a range of texts selected from Cornerstone's Writing Comprehension books, Read Write Inc and Writer's World, the children will work on letter writing, poetry, non-fiction texts, dialogue and plays, as well as modern stories and legends.
+This term the children will explore a range of texts.
+They will also work on letter writing, poetry, non-fiction texts, dialogue and plays, as well as modern stories and legends.
 Children will write for a variety of audiences and will be encouraged to read and discuss different texts in whole class and small group settings.

-Would you please continue to ensure your child reads a wide variety of good quality literature as this helps with their creative writing skills.
+Please continue to ensure your child reads a wide variety of books as this helps with their creative writing skills.

 The children will cover a variety of topics for the required Curriculum in Year Three.
 Children will work on addition and subtraction sums crossing the tens boundary, multiplication, division, fractions, weight, money and 2D/3D shapes and creating/interpreting bar graphs.
 The children should also learn their 6, 7 and 8 times tables.

 This term we will be looking at ‘Forces and Magnets’.
 The children will continue to develop their skills in planning and carrying out fair testing, predicting results, recording results and drawing conclusions.

 We will be looking at our local area and where we are located on a map.
 We will also be learning the locality of all the cities in England and comparing each locality.

 This term we will be looking at the differences in life during the Iron Age compared to life today.

 We will be looking at different places of worship in different religions.
 Children will be encouraged to share their thoughts, ideas and experiences in class discussions.